Erik Larson (Libertas)

 One of the amazing things about using this facial calibration animation is it allows you to see where your character may need to adjust their profile to account for what I call “facial anomalies.”
 For instance, Ashley’s eyes never closed all the way.
 I just worked around this in the past, but with CC4 I can update the facial profile using the Facial Profile Editor.

 After converting Ashely to utilize the CC4 Extended Facial Profile, I opened up the editor and looked for the eye blink sliders.
 Using the available expression tools, I was able to modify this morph to adjust for the anomaly.
-I then saved these changes and my character no longer had issues blinking her eyes.
+I then saved these changes and my animated 3D character no longer had issues blinking her eyes.

 With the changes made to the profile, I again ran the calibration test and reviewed the results.